swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 A migration tool could automatically insert the `public` modifier where required.
 Where the tool is unavailable, a simple script can insert a `public` modifier in front of all imports to preserve the Swift 5 behavior.

-The upcoming feature flag `InternalImports` will enable the Swift 6 behavior even when using Swift 5.
+The upcoming feature flag `InternalImportsByDefault` will enable the Swift 6 behavior even when using Swift 5.

 ### Relation with other attributes on imports